Start your engines, using Road Warrior is easy! Below are the first few steps to get you on the road.

 - Add Notes which contain a #hashtag for searching and filtering.

 - Track ongoing Activity on that Favorite.

-If you have already added a Stop to your route, you can choose to save it as a Favorite by clicking on the Stop and clicking the star icon in the top right corner.
+If you have already added a Stop to your route, you can choose to save it as a Favorite by clicking on the Stop and tapping the Add Favorite star from the pop-up menu.

 View and edit all of your Favorites in the menu on the left-hand side under Favorites.

 Check In at a Stop: